The German Shepherd Husky mix is a cross between the purebred German Shepherd, and the purebred Siberian Husky.

-A Gerberian Shepsky with a dense, fluffy coat is at risk for overheating in warm weather.
+But, a Gerberian Shepsky with a dense, fluffy coat is at risk for overheating in warm weather.

-Keep exercise light on hot days.
+Because of this, keep exercise light on hot days.

-Both breeds are trainable, so a mix will be too.
+Both breeds are trainable.
+So a mix will be too.

-Aggressive, destructive or disobedient behavior occurs when a German Shepherd Husky’s physical and mental needs are not met.
+But, aggressive, destructive or disobedient behavior occurs when a German Shepherd Husky’s physical and mental needs are not met.

 German Shepherd Husky Mix Health

 Health concerns with the Gerberian Shepsky are not well-documented yet.

 However, puppies can inherit health conditions from their parents.